Batman (serial): Home media

 A silent abridged version was released in 8 mm and Super 8 formats during the 1960s, with the complete serial edited into six chapters running 10 minutes each.
-Four, three-minute reels with action scenes were also issued.
+Four three-minute reels with action scenes were also issued.

 In the 1970s, the complete 15-chapter serial in its original unaltered format was released in a Super-8 Sound edition.

-In the wake of the success of Tim Burton's Batman, the serial was released as a two-part VHS series in 1990 by GoodTimes Entertainment in a heavily modified form that dubbed over most of the original, racially sensitive dialogue.
-Dan Scapperotti of Cinefantastique commented that he was not surprised with those revisions as Columbia came at the time under the ownership by Japan's Sony corporation.
+In the wake of the success of Tim Burton's Batman, the serial was released as a two-part VHS series in 1990 by GoodTimes Entertainment in a heavily modified form that dubbed over most of the original, racist dialogue.
+Dan Scapperotti of Cinefantastique commented that he was not surprised by those revisions as Columbia came at the time under the ownership of Japan's Sony corporation.
 Alterations made by Sony were limited to the soundtrack itself, and no frames or scenes were cut.
-Radio and TV announcer Gary Owens provided a new narration track, while additional lines of a racially sensitive nature were replaced by voice actors bearing little similarity to the original voices.
+Radio and TV announcer Gary Owens provided a new narration track, while additional lines of a racist nature were replaced by voice actors bearing little similarity to the original voices.

 In October 2005, Sony Pictures Home Entertainment unveiled a two-disc DVD of the serial.
 This release restored the original, vintage-1943 dialogue but is missing the last minute of Chapter Two.
-The cliffhanger is intact but the "teaser" for the next chapter is missing, as is the original end title.
-In the new video version the cliffhanger fades out, followed by a silent Columbia logo.
+The cliffhanger is intact, but the "teaser" for the next chapter is missing, as is the original end title.
+In the new video version, the cliffhanger fades out, followed by a silent Columbia logo.

 In February 2014, Mill Creek Entertainment released Gotham City Serials, a two-disc DVD set with both the 1943 serial and the 1949 Batman and Robin serial.